Training

 You can check the history of the most recent OS upgrade performed on your scale set with Azure PowerShell, Azure CLI 2.0, or the REST APIs.
 You can get history for the last five OS upgrade attempts within the past two months.

-If your scale set uses any credentials to access external resources, such as a VM extension configured to use a SAS token for storage account, then ensure that the credentials are updated.
-If any credentials, including certificates and tokens, have expired, the upgrade will fail and the first batch of VMs will be left in a failed state.
+If your scale set uses any credentials to access external resources, such as a virtual machine extension configured to use a SAS token for storage account, then ensure that the credentials are updated.
+If any credentials including certificates and tokens have expired, the upgrade fails and the first batch of virtual machines are left in a failed state.

-The recommended steps to recover VMs and re-enable automatic OS upgrade if there's a resource authentication failure are:
+The recommended steps to recover virtual machines and re-enable automatic OS upgrade if there's a resource authentication failure are:

 The following example uses REST API to check the status for the scale set named myScaleSet in the resource group named myResourceGroup: